kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/02-add-getcurrentuser-query.md

 ```

 * We get the **current logged in user** from the `currentUser` variable
 * Once we find it in our database
+* Remember to return the `user`!
+  - If you don't you will never have access to the user

 `User.findOne({ username: currentUser.username })`